MATTopo: Topology-preserving Medial Axis Transform with Restricted Power Diagram: Experiments

 We compare our method with MATFP~\cite{2022MATFP} regarding the topology preservation.
 To our best knowledge, MATFP is the state-of-the-art method for computing medial axis of CAD models, which preserves both external and internal features.
 However, it also has a clear drawback with no guarantee of topology preservation for the generated medial mesh w.r.t. the input model.
 The key advantage of our method is its ability in preserving the topology, while maintaining the ability to capture external and internal features.
-We show the Euler characteristic $E$ in Table~\ref{tab:comp_euler} for those models that the output of MATFP deviates from the GT $Euler$.
+We show the Euler characteristic $\euler$ in Table~\ref{tab:comp_euler} for those models that the output of MATFP deviates from the GT $\euler$.
 Our method, on the contrary, can preserve the topology while keeping a competitive reconstruction quality.

 Beside preserving topology, our method also generates almost $10$ times less number of medial spheres $\#s$ than MATFP in the final medial mesh, shown in Table~\ref{tab:comp_euler} and Fig~\ref{fig:comp_topo}.
-MATFP favors preserving external feature or internal feature by adding as many feature spheres as possible during each step.
+MATFP favors preserving external or internal features by adding as many feature spheres as possible during each step.
 This will inevitable result in a large number of medial spheres, mostly redundant, in the generated medial mesh.
 Owing to the proposed adaptive refinement strategy, our method can add only few (even single) number of new medial spheres at each iteration and update the RPD partially using GPU.
 Each updated partial RPD will change the medial mesh connectivity within the corresponding local regions, as dual of volumetric RPD.
 These newly added medial spheres may already satisfy the criteria for local structures, thus avoiding other similar spheres (\ie spheres with similar centers and radii) to be inserted.

 Since we use the same feature preservation strategy as MATFP, our methods shows comparable if not better reconstruction quality, as shown in Table~\ref{tab:comp_euler} and Fig.~\ref{fig:comp_recon}.
-More visulizations are shown in Fig.~\ref{fig:mattopo_results}.
-Specifically, we use $\geoerror=0.6$ for model showing in Fig~\ref{fig:comp_recon}.
+More visualizations are shown in Fig.~\ref{fig:mattopo_results}.
+Specifically, we use $\geoerror=0.6$ for models shown in Fig~\ref{fig:comp_recon}.
 For more detailed statistics, please refer to the Supplementary Document.